LAN Switching – Layer 2, Layer 3, Light Layer 3

 - Provide Security

-The benefits of layer 3 switching include the following
+The benefits of layer 3 switching include:

 - Hardware-based packet forwarding